Operator Approval Gates

 Operating pattern

-The pattern is simple: make the messy process explicit, automate the repeatable parts, and keep approval where risk lives.
+The pattern is simple: define the job, stack the context correctly, automate the repeatable work, and keep human review where risk lives.

 Identify the files, APIs, judgment calls, approval moments, and downstream systems that make the process risky today.